-In Appendix~\ref{app:dicussion:rate_cummulant:rate}, we describe the key properties of these functions and show how both the rate $\I{a}$ and the cummulant function $\J$ are well defined, positive and strictly monotonic real-valued functions, satisfying $\I{0}=0$ and $J_\bmtheta(0)=0$.
-Refer to Figure~\ref{fig:RateFunction} (left) for an illustration.
-These functions define, specially for \textit{sufficiently large} $n$, how likely is to observe, over different i.i.d. datasets, an empirical loss $\Lhat$ that deviates from the expected loss $L(\bmtheta)$ by a quantity $a \geq 0$.
+The relevance of the rate function is consequence of the following results; firstly, the classic Chernoff bound, defines how likely is to observe, over different i.i.d. data sets, an empirical loss $\Lhat$ that deviates from the expected loss $L(\bmtheta)$ by a positive quantity $a > 0$.